 The "Rainbows" is the group that caters for new born babies to pre-schoolers.
 The group has a fun time with a bible story creatively told with song time, craft and of course juice and a biscuit!

-The "Faithful Funky Followers" is the group for those in years 5-8 at school.
-We are now using 'The Grid' material provided by Scripture Union.
-This has a good balance of issues that affect our young people as they grow up and how they can then practically apply the bible and their relationship with God when looking at these issues.
+There is a broad range of ages in Junior Church so the material used each week reflects that.
+There is a good balance of issues that affect our young people as they grow up and how they can then practically apply the bible and their relationship with God when looking at these matters.
 It is well received by our young people and leads to lots of discussion.